michalnajman/netflix-hot-mouse/README.md

 ## Commands

 * Right button click - Toggle Play / Pause
-* Wheel click - Toggle Full-screen toggle
 * Wheel scrolling - Volume Up / Down
-* Wheel scrolling with hold left button -  Subtitles Bigger / Lower (this settings is remembered in cookie)
+* Wheel scrolling with hold left button - Subtitles Lower / Bigger (size beetwen from 0px to 57px, this settings is remembered in cookie)
 * Wheel scrolling with hold right button - Rewind / Forward
+* Wheel click - context action, one from list:
+   * If you are on netflix site, but you aren't watching video - redirect to last watched video,
+   * If option "skip credits" currently is enabled, trigger skip credits,
+   * Toggle Full-screen toggle

 ## Installing